 This is not a straightforward question because it depends upon factors such as device and continuous versus intermittent use.
 Both Dexcom and Medtronic have different price structures for NHS versus individual buyers, and deals for agreeing to use CGMS for longer periods.
 However, a ballpark figure for continuous use for a year is £2000-3000.

-The Freestyle Libre is similar to CGMS in that it captures glucose measurements from a sensor under the skin.
+The Freestyle Libre 2 is similar to CGMS in that it captures glucose measurements from a sensor under the skin.
 However, the readings are not sent to a screen until the user swipes their reader over the sensor worn on the upper outer arm.
-This means that there are no warning alarms.
 Also the device cannot be linked directly to a pump.
-So while, the Libre is a welcome step forward in providing more information on which to base changes to insulin and food, it is different and not to be confused with CGMS.
+So while, the Libre 2 is a welcome step forward in providing more information on which to base changes to insulin and food, it is different and not to be confused with CGMS.
 Indeed, this type of technology is often called "Flash Glucose Monitoring" because the sensor is "flashed" by the scanner.